Options & Accessories for Commercial Refrigeration and Freezers

 Choosing the Right Thermometer

 The last option we’ll cover here concerns what type of thermometer your unit has.
-While analog was the default for years, digital is becoming more prevalent and is even the standard on some commercial refrigerator and commercial freezer models.
-Generally speaking, this choice is likely to have the smallest impact in regards to how well your unit serves you, but there are benefits to a digital read-out.
+While analog was the default for years, digital is becoming more prevalent and is even the standard on many commercial refrigerator and commercial freezer models.
+While analog thermometers are usually the most cost-effective choice, there are benefits to a digital read-out.

-For starters, not everyone can read analog thermometers very well.
+Unfortunately, not everyone can read analog thermometers very well.
 Whether you have an employee who just isn’t good at determining where the arrow is pointing or one who is too short to get a good view of the dial at the top of an upright refrigerator, their readings may not be completely accurate.
-Second, digital thermometers save you time by allowing you to know the interior temperature of your commercial refrigerators at a glance, even from across the room.
+Digital thermometers generally offer larger numbers than analog, which also makes them easier to read for those with eyesight problems.
+Second, digital thermometers save you time by allowing you to see the interior temperature of your commercial refrigerators at a glance, even from across the room.